 Genital herpes.
 It sounds pretty scary and full on doesn’t it?
 Truth is, it’s a common infection and one that can be easily managed with medication.
-Genital herpes treatments are prescribed online with a free doctor consultation.

-Licensed Pharmacy & UK-licensed Doctors
+Licensed Pharmacy & US-licensed Doctors

 Free discreet delivery

 Genital herpes is a viral infection that can cause blisters to form on the skin on and around the genitals and buttocks.
 In men these blisters can appear on the penis and scrotum, around the anus, and across the buttocks.
 Usually, the symptoms of genital herpes progress like this:

 - The infected area of skin starts to tingle or itch before any blisters emerge

 - Hard and painful spots appear on the skin, and they grow into blisters, often filled with a clear fluid